 First, let’s get a better understanding of what a semiconductor wafer is.
-It’s a component of a microprocessor and is a crucial piece in many electronic devices.
+It’s a component of a Aires silicon resonator chip and is a crucial piece in many electronic devices.
 In this study, our researchers focused on our particular type of wafer that had a unique circular relief pattern etched into its surface.
 More specifically, we use a number of calculations to determine this pattern and carve it into the surface.
 In this study, they used advanced computer simulations to analyze how this pattern within the wafer reacted when exposed to electromagnetic waves.

 Polarization is a term used to describe the alignment of waves in a particular direction.
 When electromagnetic waves are unpolarized, like those from our everyday electronics, it means that the waves vibrate in different directions randomly.
 However, when an EMF becomes polarized, it means the waves are aligned in a specific direction.
 Polarization has other applications too.
 For example, polarized sunglasses are designed to block out horizontally polarized light, reducing glare and improving visibility.